mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Customs Declaration Date

 * Claim Name: customs_declaration_date
-* Claim Description: Date when the customs declaration was made.
+* Claim Description: Date when the customs declaration was made, represented as an [ISO.8601] date and time string
 * Change Controller: IETF
 * Reference: {{customs_declaration_date}} of this specification